REVRBE/mnemosyne/README.md

     return 0;
 }
 ```

-## notes
-There is currently a few issues with the project which I intend to fix and make better.
-I've plans to make it stealthier by adding call stack/return address spoofing and dynamic stub generation (polymorphism).
-None of these additions should break current syntax and usage, so you don't have to worry about future update breaking your code.

 ## license
 This project is provided for educational and research purposes.
 Users are responsible for ensuring compliance with applicable laws and regulations.